Nil-Store/nil-store/spec.md

 Let a DU be encoded with systematic RS(n,k) over GF(2⁸) and segmented logically into **1 KiB symbols**.

-**Normative (KZG Embedding):** To commit the data using KZG (which operates over the BLS12-381 scalar field), the DU data MUST be serialized and chunked into 31-byte elements.
+**Normative (KZG Embedding):** To commit the data using KZG (which operates over the BLS12-381 scalar field), the DU bytes (as selected by `privacy_mode`) MUST be serialized and chunked into 31-byte elements.
 Each chunk is interpreted as an integer (little-endian) and embedded as a field element.
 The KZG commitment `C_root` is computed over the polynomial formed by these field elements.

+**Normative (Deal Privacy Mode):** A deal parameter `privacy_mode ∈ {"ciphertext" (default), "plaintext"}` selects the canonical bytes over which `C_root` and PoDE derivations are computed.
+Providers do not require decryption keys when `privacy_mode = "ciphertext"`.

 The client computes `C_root` at deal creation and posts `C_root` on L2; all subsequent storage proofs **must open against this original commitment**.